 Benefits include your first bag checked free, preferred boarding and an American Airlines Companion Certificate each year of cardmembership in which you spend $30,000 or more in purchases and renew your cardmembership.
-There’s a $95 annual fee for this card that’s waived the first year, and no foreign transaction fees.
+There’s an annual fee of , and no foreign transaction fees.

 Despite the “platinum” name, this is a relatively simple card that doesn’t even offer rewards.
 Instead, new applicants receive financing on new purchases and balance transfers, with a 3% balance transfer fee.
-There’s no annual fee for this card, but there’s a 3% foreign transaction fee.
+There is no annual fee, but there’s a 3% foreign transaction fee.